DulinaSH2001/EVChargeMobileApp/ENHANCED_DASHBOARD_GUIDE.md

 ## Overview

-I've created an enhanced dashboard for your EV Charging App with the following improvements:
+I've created an enhanced dashboard for VoltVoyage with the following improvements:

 ### New Features Added: